Near Sand Creek Massacre Natl. Historic Site, Kiowa Co.Great Plains Sandhill Grasslands and Shrublands

-But if you stay on I-76 and continue toward Fort Morgan, you will encounter a completely different ecosystem, the Sandhill Grassland and Shrubland plant community, with its own suite of native plants.
+But if you stay on I-76 and continue toward Fort Morgan, you will encounter a completely different ecosystem, the Sandhill Grasslands and Shrublands plant communities, with their own suite of native plants.
 The primary reason this change in ecosystem is because of a change in substrate.
 The soils of the shortgrass prairie are primarily composed of fine sandy loam, but as you approach the eastern boundary of Colorado with Nebraska and Kansas, you begin to encounter dune fields composed primarily of sand.

 It is thought that these dune fields developed at the end of the last ice age when streams fed by the glaciers in the Rocky Mountains flowed east and overflowed their banks carrying sand and gravel and creating floodplains of sand.
 At the same time strong winds blowing from the ice fields piled the sand into dunes, which, over the centuries, gradually stabilized into the present vegetated sand hills.

-The sandhill grassland and shrubland plant communities are identified by the presence of a single indicator plant species, Sand sage (Artemisia filifolia).
+The sandhill grasslands and shrublands are identified by the presence of a single indicator plant species, Sand sage (Artemisia filifolia).
 Sand sage is uniquely adapted to the environment in the sand dune fields in the eastern plains.
 Firstly it is both fire adapted and also adapted to grazing by bison (more recently, cattle).
 When disturbed by fire, sand sage is usually top-killed, but then quickly resprouts.
 Grazing by animals is similar to top-killing by fire, with the same result.
 When sand sage is occasionally killed completely by fire, research has shown that abundant seedlings sprout after the fire.

 Sand sage is very drought resistant, able to survive with as little as 8” of rain annually.
 In addition this plant is able to grow in nutrient-poor soils because it has the ability to concentrate elements needed for growth in much higher levels than found in its substrate.
 It has a root system